What Is A Teacher Bio

 Your Social Media

-If you have a nice collection of images, tips, and videos on your social profiles, definitely link up your teacher profile with those business or personal accounts.
+If you have a nice collection of images, tips, and videos on your social profiles, link up your teacher profile with those business or personal accounts.

 However, don’t include your social accounts if they are truly personal with jokes, family, and friends from college.
-Make a note or task for yourself to create a business account when you can.
+Make a note or task yourself to create a business account when you can.

-Also, don’t feel the need to include every social account.
+Additionally, don’t feel the need to include every social account.
 If you have appropriate content then use them.
 It is best to link to external accounts that will help not reduce your sales.

 Your Course Hero shot